WebberZone/contextual-related-posts/readme.txt

 * Enhancements:
 	* New filters `crp_thumb_alt` and `crp_thumb_title` to edit the post thumbnail alt and title tags.
 Use this to remove/replace the tags
 	* New function and filter `crp_permalink`
+	* Saving a post will delete its cache

 * Bug fixes:
 	* Fixed CSS validation errors